rsksmart/RSKIPs/IPs/RSKIP387.md

 `redeemScript: PUSH_0 OP_DROP OP_M <publicKeys> OP_N OP_CHECKMULTISIG`

-## New Release Request Events
+## New Release Request Event

-Since the `release_requested` triggers a 4000 block confirmation delay enforced by the Powpeg node and the HSM, a different event is required to request HSM signatures to release ordinals.
+Since the `release_requested` triggers a 4000 block confirmation delay enforced by the Powpeg node and the HSM, a different event is required to request HSM signatures to signa transaction that release ordinals.
 A new event `release_requested2` is added, containing an additional argument, which is the public key index.
 The HSM will enforce a 4000 block confirmations or 120 block confirmations depending on this argument.
 If the argument is out of bounds, the Powpeg node and the HSM must do nothing.

 ## Gas costs